Perlkonig/personal-blog/content/posts/ew-empirical-fluency/index.md

 ===

-<p style="font-style: italic">This article is part of a series that draws lessons from some of the research collected in Aaron Dalton’s <a href="https://aarondalton.ca/empiricaleditors">“Empirical Research for Editors” list</a>.</p>
+*This article is part of a series that draws lessons from some of the research collected in Aaron Dalton’s [“Empirical Research for Editors” list](https://aarondalton.ca/empiricaleditors).*

 “Fluency” refers to how easy or difficult it is to do or process something.
 I interpret the science in this area through the lens of plain language, since its goal is to maximize fluency.
 Plain language writing is something the audience can ideally understand *the first time they read it*.
 The science in this area explains why this is a good strategy.